novuslogic/CodeImatic.build/README.md

 # CodeImatic.build
-CodeImatic.build is a PascalScript based automated build and deployment engine for CodeImatic Tools.
+CodeImatic.build is a PascalScript based automated build and deployment engine for CodeImatic.